Eschatologue/CM_wiki/docs/class/druid/star.md

 ### Level 3: Star Map

 You've created a star chart as part of your heavenly studies.
 It is a Tiny object and can serve as a spellcasting focus for your druid spells.
-You determine its form by rolling on the Star Map table or by choosing one.
+You determine its form by rolling on the [Star Map table] or by choosing one.

+[Star Map table]: #star-map

 While holding this map, you have these benefits:

-- You know the *Guidance* cantrip and *Guiding Bolt* spell prepared.
+- You know the *[Guidance]* cantrip and *[Guiding Bolt]* spell prepared.
 They counts as a Druid spell for you, and it doesn't count against the number of spells you can have prepared.
-- You can cast *Guiding Bolt* without expending a spell slot.
+- You can cast *[Guiding Bolt]* without expending a spell slot.
 You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.

+[Guidance]: ../../spells/description/core/cantrip.md#guidance
+[Guiding Bolt]: ../../spells/description/core/level-1.md#guiding-bolt

 If you lose the map, you can perform a 1-hour ceremony to magically create a replacement.
 This ceremony can be performed during a Short Rest or Long Rest, and it destroys the previous map.

+##### Star Map

 | d6 | Map Form |
 |:-:|---|